betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 Was Pythagoras the [first person](https://en.wikipedia.org/wiki/Pythagoras#In_mathematics) ever to discover and write down the rule we know as the Pythagorean theorem?
 Plenty of [scholarly research](https://www.researchgate.net/publication/337941217_Mathematics_in_Ancient_Egypt_Part_II) says he was not.

-Many terms and phrases we commonly use are simply unconcsiously following informal precedent set by others.
+For many terms and phrases we commonly use, we are simply unconcsiously parroting others.
-That can be dangerous if one is not mindful of the meaning, history or impact of the term upon others.
+That can be dangerous if one is not mindful of the meaning, history or impact of a term.
 Do any readers know why we call defects in software [*bugs*](https://en.wikipedia.org/wiki/Software_bug#History)?
 How might a women feel reading documentation that constantly refers to the user as [*he*, *his* or *him*](https://www.washingtonpost.com/world/2019/12/15/guide-how-gender-neutral-language-is-developing-around-world/)?
 How might a black person feel reading that existing users will be [*grandfathered in*](https://www.npr.org/sections/codeswitch/2013/10/21/239081586/the-racial-history-of-the-grandfather-clause) when the software license terms are changed?
 How might a neuro-diverse person feel about being tasked to add [*sanity checks*](https://gist.github.com/seanmhanson/fe370c2d8bd2b3228680e38899baf5cc) to a software package's test suite?

+By the way, do readers recognize any bias manifested in the preceding questions?
+Its subtle but worth mentioning.
+The way these questions are worded suggest that only women would care about documentation that is laden with male pronouns or that only black people would care about language derived out of oppresive practices or that only neuro-diverse people would care about language associated with a state of mind.
+The truth is, we all (*should*) care.
+And, to use language that suggests otherwise is, well, not inclusive.

 There is no way to phrase something that will be acceptable to literally *every* individual.
 And, there is no reason we should be aiming for that either.